dtao/slidedown/README.markdown

 You can navigate left/right through the slides using the keyboard.

-You can also click on either side of the screen, or <strike>use swipe gestures on mobile devices</strike>.
-(Swiping isn't implemented yet.)
+You can also click on either side of the screen, or use swipe gestures on mobile devices.

 ***